 MGP Ingredients Inc (MGPI) Given a $60.00 Price Target by Craig Hallum Analysts

-The brokerage currently has a "buy" rating on the stock.
-Craig Hallum's price target would indicate a potential upside of 15.52% from the stock's previous close.
+The firm currently has a "buy" rating on the stock.
+Craig Hallum's target price suggests a potential upside of 15.52% from the stock's current price.

 Comments